ShizukaDonaghue/luve/TESTING.md

 </details>

-Undefined variable "checkout" was identified for the order form.
-This calls for `checkout()` function in checkout/views.py and not defined within the file.
-This was necessary as jQuery validation would submit the form before Stripe could processs the payment, causing the payment to fail (more details in [#86](https://github.com/ShizukaDonaghue/luve/issues/86)).
+The undefined variable "checkout" was identified for the order form.
+This calls for `checkout()` function in checkout/views.py and is not defined within the file.
+This was necessary as jQuery validation would submit the form before Stripe could process the payment, causing the payment to fail (more details in [#86](https://github.com/ShizukaDonaghue/luve/issues/86)).

 <details>
   <summary>Countryfield JavaScript Codes - No issues or errors</summary>